rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 Part 2: This project turned into a product that let users sign up to use our service.
 We send users an email notifying them of the best flight deals.

-<h2> Day 41-42: Web Foundation - HTML Personal Site </h2>
+<h2> Day 41-43: Web Foundation - HTML Personal Site </h2>
-Building a personal CV website using HTML.
-(This helped me review how to write HTML code since it's been over half a year since I studied web dev.)
+Building a personal CV website using HTML and basic CSS.

+<h2> Day 44: Web Foundation - Intermediate CSS </h2>